LorenzoDallOlio/BRAQUE/README.md

 ## Lazy users Guide

-Just install braque with `pip install -i https://test.pypi.org/simple/ braque`, we suggest to do so in an empty enviroment.
+Just download and install the requirements with `pip install -r requirements.txt`, then install braque with `pip install -i https://test.pypi.org/simple/ braque`, we suggest to do so in an empty enviroment.
 Then download the examples folder at https://github.com/LorenzoDallOlio/BRAQUE/tree/main/examples, and see if you can run BRAQUE-usage.py (it should take around a minute the whole procedure.

 Then replace the mòandatory things with your tidy data (original_db.csv, positions.csv, reference.csv, and edit the strings in the BRAQUE-usage.py accordingly).